-Because of this, I felt like I was unfairly bullied in my youth–sorta like my friends and my bullies are one-and-the-same because I guess Asians don’t really get egregiously offensive against each other (i.e. violent).
-At the end of the day, Asians I think tend to stick together in a necessary, I-love-you-but-hate-you-at-the-same-time kinda way.
-Let’s be honest, Asians tend to be quite studious and many are pretty smart.
+Because of this, I felt like I was unfairly bullied in my youth–sort of like my friends and my bullies are one-and-the-same because I guess Asians don’t really get egregiously offensive (i.e. violent) with each other.
+At the end of the day, Asians I think tend to stick together in this necessary, I-love-you-but-hate-you-at-the-same-time kind of way.
+Let’s be honest, Asians tend to be quite studious and many are pretty darn smart.
 The competition is fierce.

 Leave a comment